What We Do

 People with Disabilities (CLAPD)

 CLAPD (Consultant Juridic) was founded in 2006.
 Location: Capital Chisinau.
 Executive director: Vitalie Mester.
-Our partner since June 2007, this charity is staffed by a team of Christians from one of our partner churches.
-Their mission is to advocate for people with disabilities and their carers by providing free legal assistance, and by advising the government on policy change to promote people’s rights and inclusion into society.
+They have been our partner since June 2007.
+Their mission is to advocate for people with disabilities and their carers by providing free legal assistance, advising the government on policy change to promote people’s rights and inclusion into society, and to assist workplaces to make reasonable adjustments to include people with disabilities.

-CLAPD also produces and circulates special audio journals for the visually impaired.
+CLAPD produces and circulates special audio journals for the visually impaired.
 Many of its potential 9000 readers are scattered throughout remote rural areas where facilities for the blind are virtually non-existent.
 In 2010 CLAPD played a central role in persuading the Government in Moldova to ratify the UN Convention on the Rights of Persons with Disabilities.
+We are grateful for the close relationship we have with this charity, and for their willingness to share advice with us in relation to those we support in other parts of Moldova.

 Our partnership began with the Baptist Church in Malcoci in 2000.
 Over the years we facilitated links between the church in Malcoci and Life Community Baptist Church in Horsham.
 This led to the building of a new church in Malcoci, with an after school club which provided meals, help with homework and games for poor children in the community.
 They also help to provide basic support to the poor and elderly.